 Gil, E. (1992).
 Outgrowing the Pain Together: A Book for Spouses and Partners of Adults Abused as Children.
 New York: Dell Publishing.

 In this book, Gil offers prescriptive instruction to spouses of those who suffered from CSA.
 He does this with an emphasis on the fact that the husband should assume an assertive role in the relationship.
 Gil also addresses topics such as anger, touching, power and control, and sexuality.
 His prescriptive approach includes various techniques that can be employed while communicating: making lists, creating signals to indicate stress, and so forth.
-In contrast to many authors who write on this topic, Gil’s work assumes a higher ease in communication.
+In contrast to many authors who write on this topic, Gil’s work assumes a higher ease of communication.

 Hansen, like Barshinger, addresses husbands by educating them on the impact of CSA.
 He also gives attention to the trauma faced by husbands and their personal need for self-care.
 Hansen writes from the perspective of a therapist, the husband of a survivor, and a survivor himself.
-Through self-disclosure, and reaching into the heart and mind of husbands, Hansen presents the difficulty he had in understanding why his wife’s awareness and understanding of abuse was not enough to restore their marital stability.
+Through self-disclosure and reaching into the heart and mind of husbands, Hansen presents the difficulty he had in understanding why his wife’s awareness and understanding of abuse was not enough to restore their marital stability.

 Rather than telling husbands what to do, Hansen breaks down the psychological responses to trauma experienced by both husband and wife.
 The process of healing, which brought awareness to Hansen of his own CSA, supports the notion that “Psychologically, men and women with certain types of dysfunctions that complement each other consistently find one another and fall in love” (Barshinger et al., 1995, pp. 49-50; Oz, 2001).
 Bass and Davis (1992) echo this theme in their publications stating, “People unconsciously pick a mate where your meeting point is where you both need to grow” (p.
 387).